ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 **Step 4.4:** Issue the following command which will show you all files that were created by the *cryptogen* utility when it was called from inside *generateArtifacts.sh*.
-This command will show one screen at a time and pause- press the *Enter* key to scroll to the end, that is, until you get your command prompt back:
+This command will show one screen at a time and pause- press the space bar to scroll to the end, that is, until you get your command prompt back:

-    bcuser@ubuntu16045:~/zmarbles$ ls -ltrR crypto-config | more
+    bcuser@ubuntu18042:~/zmarbles$ ls -ltrR crypto-config | more
       .
       .  (output not shown here)
       .